puppetlabs/puppetserver-helm-chart/README.md

 drwxr-xr-x 2 puppet puppet 4096 Nov 26 20:21 public_keys/
 ```

-Essentially, that's the content of directory on your Puppet Server master: `/etc/puppetlabs/puppet/ssl/`.
+Essentially, on your Puppet Server master that's the content of the directory: `/etc/puppetlabs/puppet/ssl/`.

 The content of the `init/puppet-certs` dir should be similar to: